Upcoming Events & Cleanups

 Gorge Dam Removal

-The final remaining dam on the Cuyahoga River will be removed thanks to a grant from the Environmental Protection Agency.
-Considered the “single greatest unresolved water quality problem on the Cuyahoga,” by the Friends of the Crooked River, the 400-foot wide, 60-foot tall dam is expected to be removed by 2023.
+The final dam on the Cuyahoga River is slated for removal, thanks to funding from the Environmental Protection Agency.
+Described by Friends of the Crooked River as the “single greatest unresolved water quality problem on the Cuyahoga,” the 60-foot-tall, 400-foot-wide dam is expected to be removed by 2029.

 Photo: NPS/Louise McLaughlin